If Your Cold Lingers, Here Are 13 Things It Could Mean

 Click and Photo/Shutterstock

-If you have a cough accompanied by wheezing that does not go away, Dr. Arthur warns that asthma or COPD (chronic obstructive lung disease) might be the cause.
-Typically asthma shows up earlier in life.
-COPD may present later in people who smoked at some point.
+If you have a cough accompanied by wheezing that does not go away, Dr. Arthur warns that asthma or COPD (chronic obstructive pulmonary disease) might be the cause.
+Typically asthma shows up earlier in life but it is possible to be diagnosed as an adult, she says.
+COPD typically presents in older people, particularly those who were smokers, she adds.
 Your doctor may order a lung test for an accurate diagnosis, and treatment can begin with various types of inhalers.

 You might have pneumonia